 Its simplicity and acknowledgement of a static price possibility makes it more widely used than the binomial option pricing model.
 When pricing exotic options, or any complex option with features that make it harder to calculate than the common calls and puts on an exchange, many investors favor the trinomial model as a more stable and accurate way of understanding what the price of the option should be.

 Understanding how options pricing works is important, whether you’re interested in trading options or not.
 However, you can also build a more straightforward portfolio that does not use options at all.

-A great way to get started is by opening an account on the SoFi Invest brokerage platform.
+A great way to get started is by opening a brokerage account on the SoFi Invest investing platform.
 SoFi Invest offers an active investing solution that allows you to choose stocks and ETFs without paying SoFi commissions.
 SoFi Invest also offers an automated investing solution that invests your money for you based on your goals and risk.